skrupler/latent/README.md

 create a separate networked namespace (copy of the network stack) and connect it over openvpn isolating it from the rest of the system.
 It then launches rtorrent into a byobu session and binds it (-b <ipaddr>) to the ip address.

-## This is to be considered a hack.
-PR's welcomed.

 # Visualization
 ```bash
     +------+       +-------+       +-------+       +-------+      +---------+      +----------+